 The year was 2001.
 I was living in Tunisia, North Africa.

-I don’t remember all these years later if we even had a birthday party after that (sorry, Nathan), because all our focus was on what was happening thousands of miles away in our homeland.
+I don’t remember all these years later if we even had a birthday party after that (sorry, son), because all our focus was on what was happening thousands of miles away in our homeland.

 What happens in the United States affects westerners in every other country, not just missionaries, and not just Americans.